johnkola/swagger-to-nextjs/CODEGEN-PROMPTS.md

 #### /templates/project/.vscode/extensions.json.hbs
 Create a Handlebars template for VS Code recommended extensions.
 Include recommendations array with: dbaeumer.vscode-eslint for linting, esbenp.prettier-vscode for formatting, bradlc.vscode-tailwindcss for Tailwind IntelliSense, prisma.prisma for database (if used), ms-vscode.vscode-typescript-next for latest TypeScript features, formulahendry.auto-rename-tag for HTML/JSX editing, naumovs.color-highlight for CSS colors, usernamehw.errorlens for inline errors, and PKief.material-icon-theme for better file icons.
 Add unwantedRecommendations for conflicting extensions.

+### /templates/lib/service-wrapper.ts.hbs
+Create a Handlebars template that generates a TypeScript wrapper class around the generated OpenAPI client for a single service.
+The template should import all generated API classes from the OpenAPI Generator output, create a ServiceClient class that instantiates all API classes with shared configuration, accept service name and base URL from template context, implement configuration methods for updating base URL and auth tokens, create helper methods for common tasks like setting default headers, handle axios interceptors for request/response transformation, export both the wrapper class and individual API instances, include JSDoc comments explaining usage, support both bearer token and API key authentication based on security schemes, and provide typed configuration interfaces.
+The wrapper should make it easy to use the generated client with proper error handling and DaisyUI toast integration.

+### /templates/lib/service-hooks.ts.hbs
+Create a Handlebars template for generating React hooks for each API operation in a service.
+The template should accept hookLibrary option (react-query, swr, or vanilla), generate custom hooks for each operation with proper TypeScript typing, implement loading, error, and data states, support both automatic execution and manual triggers, handle pagination for list operations, include optimistic updates for mutations, integrate with DaisyUI toast for success/error notifications, generate separate hooks for queries (useGet*, useList*) and mutations (useCreate*, useUpdate*, useDelete*), support request cancellation, implement proper cache invalidation strategies, include refetch and retry functionality, and export all hooks with clear naming conventions based on operation IDs.

+### /templates/lib/unified-index.ts.hbs
+Create a Handlebars template for the root API client index file that combines multiple services.
+The template should import all service wrappers and types, create a unified client object with all services as properties, export individual service clients for direct access, export all types from each service with proper namespacing, create type definitions for the unified client, include initialization functions that configure all services at once, support dynamic service discovery if service list is provided, handle authentication configuration across all services, export utility types for common patterns (pagination, errors), and provide a clear API surface for consuming applications.
+Include comments explaining the structure and usage patterns.

+### /templates/lib/unified-client.ts.hbs
+Create a Handlebars template for unified client configuration and management across multiple services.
+Generate a configuration class that manages settings for all API services, implement methods for updating URLs for specific services, create authentication management that can differ per service, support environment-based configuration with validation, implement health check methods for all services, create event emitters for global API events (errors, auth failures), handle request queuing and rate limiting if needed, provide methods for enabling/disabling specific services, support middleware registration for all services, and export typed interfaces for configuration options.
+The client should support both runtime and build-time configuration.

+### /templates/lib/mock-client.ts.hbs
+Create a Handlebars template for generating mock implementations of API clients for testing.
+The template should create mock classes that match the real API client interfaces, implement all methods with configurable mock responses, support different response scenarios (success, error, timeout), allow response customization through mock data providers, implement realistic delays to simulate network calls, support request validation to ensure correct parameters, track method calls for test assertions, provide utilities for common testing scenarios, integrate with popular testing frameworks, and export both individual mocks and a unified mock client.
+Include helpers for generating mock data that matches the API schemas.

+### /templates/lib/service-types.d.ts.hbs
+Create a Handlebars template for TypeScript declaration files that augment the generated types.
+The template should declare module augmentations for the generated client, add utility types for common patterns (WithPagination, ApiResponse, etc.), declare global types for authentication tokens and configuration, extend generated interfaces with helper methods if needed, provide type guards for runtime type checking, declare environment variable types for each service, create branded types for IDs to prevent mixing between services, export helper types for React components using the client, and ensure all declarations are properly namespaced to avoid conflicts.

+### /templates/lib/service-config.ts.hbs
+Create a Handlebars template for service-specific configuration files.
+Generate a configuration schema for each service including base URL, authentication settings, retry configuration, timeout settings, and custom headers.
+Implement validation functions using the schema, create default configurations based on environment, support configuration merging for overrides, provide type-safe configuration builders, export configuration interfaces for TypeScript support, include configuration presets for common scenarios (development, staging, production), support configuration from multiple sources (env vars, files, runtime), implement configuration change listeners, and provide debugging utilities for configuration issues.

 ---

 ## Phase 9: Test Files